guofeng201507/crypto_ai_trader/trade_chatbot/README.md

 - Web-based chat interface similar to ChatGPT with left-aligned markdown rendering
 - Context management to maintain conversation history
 - Integration with Yahoo Finance for real-time stock, cryptocurrency, and precious metals data
-- Alpha Vantage MCP server integration as a fallback data source
+- Alpha Vantage MCP server integration (currently implemented but not active due to method availability)
 - Qwen AI integration for advanced natural language understanding
 - Ability to interpret natural language queries and map them to appropriate financial symbols (e.g., "gold" to XAUUSD, "bitcoin" to BTC-USD)
 - Support for multiple asset types including stocks, cryptocurrencies, precious metals, and forex pairs
 - Responsive design for desktop and mobile
 - Automatic interpretation of financial asset requests (e.g., "What's the price of gold?" or "How much is Bitcoin?")
+- Robust fallback mechanisms for data retrieval

 ## Tech Stack